Inv1nc/inv1nc.github.io/_posts/2024-07-23-evm-puzzles.md

 To solve the challenge,

-If we take CALLDATASIZE of size 4 bytes the CALLDATA must be 2.
+If we take CALLDATASIZE of size 4 bytes the CALLVALUE must be 2.

-If we take CALLDATASIZE of size 8 bytes the CALLATA must to 1.
+If we take CALLDATASIZE of size 8 bytes the CALLVALUE must to 1.

 #### Solution